 - STC (sound transmission class) is a numerical rating that indicates the transmission of sound through construction materials.
 The higher the STC rating, the better the material is at stopping sound from transmitting through it.

 - SAA (sound absorption average) is published in most product literature that offers acoustic ratings.
 The lower the SAA value, the more reflective the material is (0.0 = no absorption).
-A higher SAA value indicates a more absorptive material (1.0 = total absorption).
+Conversely, a higher SAA value indicates a more absorptive material (1.0 = total absorption).